inc0g-repoz/kvadratik/README.md

 kvadratik is a custom 2D game engine which only uses [java.awt] to render the in-game objects.
 Players are able to connect to your server that provides a direct link for downloading all necessary assets for joining it.

+# Say, I wanna build this thing?
+Simply run Maven with goals `clean package` for the root project.

+# One more thing!
 I don't own any of the sprites used in this project.
 They are all placeholders I took from [here][sprites-resource].